Updated 8th April 2019

 - the ideal solution, of course, is a hanging larder – you don’t have to make one yourself, but can buy it quite affordably from your nearest outdoor activities store;

 - it is perhaps impossible to end such a long and varied list of gizmos and gadgets without referring to the best and most indispensable of them all;

-- according to – an admittedly Kiwi – travel writer, the number one gadget to beat all others is the humble ball of string;
+- according to a travel writer, the number one gadget to beat all others is the humble ball of string;

-- few breakages cannot be mended or emergencies averted without recourse to a simple length of string claims one Cameron Williamson, writing in Stuff Magazine.
+- breakages cannot be mended or emergencies averted without recourse to a simple length of string claims one Cameron Williamson, writing in Stuff Magazine several years ago.